EpsilonSolutions/netscaler-command-reference/docs/dns/dns-nsrec/dns-nsrec.md

 <b>nameServer</b>
 Host name of the name server to add to the domain.

+<b>ecsSubnet</b>
+Subnet for which this particular record is cached.
+Subnet caching will occur for responses with EDNS Client Subnet (ECS) option.
+Applies to resource records obtained through proxy configurations only.

 <b>TTL</b>
 Time to Live (TTL), in seconds, for the record.
 TTL is the time for which the record must be cached by DNS proxies.
 The specified TTL is applied to all the resource records that are of the same record type and belong to the specified domain name.
 For example, if you add an address record, with a TTL of 36000, to the domain name example.com, the TTLs of all the address records of example.com are changed to 36000.
 If the TTL is not specified, the NetScaler appliance uses either the DNS zone's minimum TTL or, if the SOA record is not available on the appliance, the default value of 3600.